This post may contain affiliate links. Please read our disclosure policy.

 • Yellow Mustard

-• Coconut Aminos sub soy sauce if preferred!
+• Coconut Aminos

 Step-by-Step:

-step one: prep the sweet potatoes
+step two: prep the sweet potatoes

-Preheat the oven to 400℉.
 Scrub and pat dry the sweet potatoes and set on a baking sheet.
 Using a fork, pierce each potato about 6 times all over.
-Drizzle the potatoes with olive oil and using your hands, rub the oil into the potatoes evenly.
+Drizzle the potatoes with oil and, using your hands, rub the oil into the potatoes evenly.
 Sprinkle with salt.

-step two: bake the sweet potatoes
+step three: bake the sweet potatoes

 Transfer to the oven and bake until the potatoes are tender, about 45 minutes.

-step three: start the Sloppy Jane mixture
+step four: start the Sloppy Jane mixture

-step four: add the ground beef
+step five: add the ground beef

-step five: finish the Sloppy Jane mixture
+step six: finish the Sloppy Jane mixture

 A white pan of meat with sauce.
 The pan has a gold handle.
 There is a wooden spoon in the pan, and sprigs of cilantro around the pan.

-step six: finish and serve!
+step seven: finish and serve!

 When the potatoes are done, remove from the oven and let cool enough to handle.
 Carve a slit at the top of each potato and using a fork, fluff the inside of the potato.
-Top with the sloppy jane mix, serve and enjoy!
+Top with the sloppy jane mix, serve, and enjoy!

 Recipe FAQs: